The World Thinks in Poetry

 in alliteration and iambic pentameter.

 It lives on, in the book of all books.
 The book we forgot to read.
-The library in whose pages I am but a fleeting verb.

-We forget to listen to the songs of our kin, and even how to sing with them.
+We forget to listen to their songs

 Our poetry begins to fall silent.

-As humans, we can choose to carry the world’s stories like turtleshells on our newborn backs.
+Humans carry the world’s stories like turtleshells on our newborn backs.

 And so, tonight,